-where they are used in an inaccurate context.
+Not to be confused with A.K.A.-47, where Real Life weapons are simply renamed in their proper context, or Improperly Placed Firearms, where they are used in an inaccurate context but are at least still firing the same kinetic projectiles they fire in real life.
 This describes where a viewer is able to recognize a firearm that itself is playing a role that is accurate within the context of the work.

 - Firefly uses a huge variety of real and modified-but-recognizable guns.
 Mal's pistol is a Taurus 85 revolver with bits glued on to make it look like a semiautomatic.
 Jayne's beloved Vera was modified from a Saiga-12 semi-auto shotgun, and his sidearm is a Civil War-Era Lemat revolver with what looks like a universal mount on top of the pistol barrel and some sheathing around the shotgun barrel.
 Zoe's favored weapon is a Mare's Leg sawed off rifle (with a couple vaguely Space Western modifications) which first made an appearance with Steve McQueen in Wanted: Dead or Alive before being defictionalized.